RimCorePlus/Industry/README.md

 ### Textiles
 - Cotton and devilstrand plants now yield raw fiber that must be spun before it can be used for tailoring
 - Optional production chain for Synthread (requires Plasteel production chain)
+- Patchleather can be tanned to create hardened patchleather

 To help offset this added work requirement, the new 2x1 electric spinning wheel stacks with two tool cabinets for an 18% boost to work speed on tailoring benches.